mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

    change the size, or right-click it and type in a value.
 Set it to 25 and test again.
 It should be much better.
 #.
 Now to make the brush feel a bit softer, turn down the fade parameter
    to about 0.9.
-This'll give the *brush mask* a softer edge.
+This'll give the :dfn:`brush mask` a softer edge.
 #.
 If you test again, you'll notice the fade doesn't seem to have much
    effect.
 This has to do with the spacing of the dabs: The closer they are together, the harder the line is.
 By default, this is 0.1, which